MarcellPerger1/mini-snapshot/README.md

 - Cleaning unused snapshots in the `.snapshots` directory (how would that work with skipped tests)
 - Perhaps a CLI so you don't have to fiddle with environment variables
 - Interactive mode like jest
+- Only write snapshots if the rest of the test passes